Updated Jul 2022

-There’s a benefit of… only a few weeks?
+There’s a benefit of… only 1-3 weeks?
 How can a magic pill that erases 25% of all deaths translate into such small numbers?

 First off, let’s look at their calculations.
 Here’s part of their analysis section, which I include just because it’s endearing to see “we used MS Paint” translated into High Academic.

 Basically, if you take the survival curves and measure the areas under them, you get the average number of days people in the treatment and control groups were alive during the experiment.
-If you take the difference, you extra days of life from statins.
+They use the difference as the extra days of life that statins provide.

-So how to reconcile these small numbers with the large-seeming effects from before?
+So how to reconcile these small numbers with the large-seeming effects from the individual studies?

 The main issue is that their analysis only looks at extra days of life during the study itself.
 Take the WOSCOPS study.
-When it was over, 4.1% of the control group were dead, as compared to 3.2% of the treatment group.
-Let’s divide people into three groups:
+When it was over, 4.1% of the control group had died, as compared to 3.2% of the treatment group.
+Divide people into three groups: